amielbeyo/MT-academy/step-by-step-setup.md

 - [Install Node.js](https://nodejs.org/) version 18 or newer.
 - Create accounts and obtain keys for:
   - **OpenAI** – gives you an API key.
-  - **Stripe** – create one $5/month subscription product for unlimited prompts to get a price ID.
+  - **Stripe** – you'll need a secret key and webhook signing secret.

 ## 2. Download the Project
 - Download or clone this repository and open a terminal in the project folder.